-Learning to say No doesn’t make you out to be a mean person or terrible:
+Learning to say No doesn’t make you out to be a Mean or Terrible Person~

 It just means – Learning to know your limits and how to pace yourself, so you can be a NICE PERSON!!!

-There are times other people may well without meaning to, take your Good Nature for Granted.
-Knowing that you always get the job done They may well put more on you that is not fair, or taking up the slack or doing their fair share.
+There are times other people may without meaning to, take your Good Nature for Granted.
+Knowing that you always will be there and can be counted on.
+Unconsciously, they may well put more on you than is fair, allowing you to take up the slack, not doing their fair share.
 Because you don’t say NO!!!

-The Worst Scenario can happen, often your efforts will be taken for granted.
-Again this is not necessarily deliberate, but because you haven’t learnt your limits and prioritizing your commitments it has happened.
+The Worst Scenario can happen, more often than not you can be taken for granted.
+Again this is not necessarily deliberate, but because you haven’t learnt to communicate your limits and prioritizing your commitments it can easily happen.
 So unless you become clear about your limitations the situation may well become more difficult with each person not feeling terribly happy toward one another.

 Is Necessary for your Health and Wellbeing as well as developing Positive Relationships